vishnuvizz/docker-Ansible-Google-cloud/README.md

 ## Details of scripts used for deployment:
 1. I choose GCP to deploy this application.
-2. Attached Dockerfile created for application.
+2. For server deployment I have two options - any one can be used:
-3. Attached docker-compose.yml will build image and deploy application.
+      - One using vagrant - bash script (`gcp_instance_vagrant.sh`)
-4. For server deployment I have two options - any one can be used:
+      - Other using Ansible - (`gcp_instance.yml`) - BONUS
-      - One using vagrant - bash script (gcp_instance_vagrant.sh)
+3. Provisioning server with ansible - basically configuring server - (`gcp_post_deployment.yml`)
-      - Other using Ansible - (gcp_instance.yml) - BONUS
+4. Attached `Dockerfile` created for application.
-5. Provisioning server with ansible - basically configuring server - (gcp_post_deployment.yml)
+5. Attached `docker-compose.yml` will build image and deploy application as container in the provisioned server (`demo-ops`).

 ## FINAL OUTPUT: